Arcitectus/Sanderling/implement/alternate-ui/readme.md

 The setup section describes preparations to perform once per system (Windows instance).

-### Install .NET Core SDK 3.1
+### Install .NET 5.0 SDK

-Install the .NET Core SDK 3.1, from https://dotnet.microsoft.com/download/dotnet-core/3.1
+Install the .NET 5.0 SDK, from https://dotnet.microsoft.com/download/dotnet/5.0

 When this software is not installed, the program might exit with a message like this:

 > It was not possible to find any compatible framework version
-> The specified framework 'Microsoft.AspNetCore.App', version '3.1.0' was not found.

 ### Download Web Server Software

-Download the Zip-Archive from https://github.com/elm-fullstack/elm-fullstack/releases/download/v2021-05-18/elm-fullstack-bin-da02778622717516ba999c8a770d0f523cf41fe1-win10-x64.zip and unpack it.
+Download the Zip-Archive from https://github.com/elm-fullstack/elm-fullstack/releases/download/v2021-08-19/elm-fullstack-bin-d11cc234e6daa35d8a213a23976500341f1c0ed4-win10-x64.zip and unpack it.

 ## Usage